jdcarvalho/pynet-tester/README.md

     python pynet-tester --list

-Get your best server and check internet speed with this command:
+Get your better server ID and check internet speed with this command:

     python pynet-tester --check SERVER_ID